nitin42/Animated-Timeline/docs/API.md

 ### Animate

-`Animate` is the React component, which is basically a wrapper around `Timeline` function.
-This, however, has some limitations like
+`Animate` is a React component, which is basically a thin wrapper around `Timeline` function.
+This, however, has some limitations like -

 * You cannot use the control methods [`.reset()`](), [`.reverse()`]() [`.restart()`]() directly.
 To use them, you will be relying on the lifecycle methods